 According to USDA, coyotes can live in swamps, grassland, mountains, deserts, and urban environments.
 For example, coyotes have set up home in places like New York, Phoenix, Denver, and Los Angeles.

 Coyotes can travel up to 65 km2 each night.
-If they smell something that takes their fancy, they will stop to explore further.
-Smells that interest them may include:
+If they smell something they like, they will stop to explore further.
+Smells that interest them include: